dkioroglou/fresfolio/docs/section_anatomy.rst

   * **Delete section**: deletes the section in ``project.db`` and its directory if it exists.

-    Additional options that become available if the section directory is created:
+    Additional options that become available when the section directory is created:

   * **View section directory tree**: when pressed, a dialog pops-up showing the file structure of the section's directory.
   * **Upload files**: when pressed, a dialog pops-up to upload files to the section's directory.
 Note that this will copy the uploaded file from its location to the section's directory.
 This option is especially useful for broadcasting.